-An Administrative Penalty (Admin Penalty) is a penalty levied under Section 210 of the Tax Administration Act (TAA).
-The Act prescribes the various types of non-compliance which are subject to fixed administrative penalties.
+An administrative penalty (“admin penalty”) is a penalty levied under section 210 of the Tax Administration Act (TAA).
+The TAA prescribes the various types of non-compliance which are subject to fixed amount administrative penalties.

 Top Tip: Regardless of whether you agree or disagree with the admin penalty it is advisable to submit the outstanding return to stop further admin penalties.
 The penalty will reoccur for every month the return(s) remains outstanding for a maximum of 35 months.

 The administrative non-compliance penalty for the failure to submit a return comprises fixed amount penalties based on a taxpayer’s taxable income and can range from R250 up to R16 000 a month for each month that the non-compliance continues.

 Administrative penalties recur each month that the taxpayer is non-compliant, up to a maximum of 35 months.
 Each recurring penalty will have a unique transaction number.

 Note: The Penalty Statement of Account (APSA) will no longer be sent with the penalty assessment notice.
 The taxpayer can request an APSA:

 - By calling the SARS Contact Centre on 0800 00 SARS (7277)

 - At a SARS branch.
 (Remember to make an appointment.)

 What if I don’t agree with the Penalty?